tonethar/IGME-230-GDD-2017-Fall/syllabus.md

 # IGME-230 Web Site Design & Implementation, Fall 2017: Syllabus

 ## Course Catalog Description
-*This course provides an introduction to web development tools and technologies, such as X/HTML, CSS, Javascript and DHTML, AJAX, Ib platforms and environments, and server-side programming methods.*
+*This course provides an introduction to web development tools and technologies, such as X/HTML, CSS, Javascript and DHTML, AJAX, web platforms and environments, and server-side programming methods.*

 ## Prerequisites
 IGME-110 *Introduction to Interactive Media* & IGME-106 *Game Development and Algorithmic Problem Solving II*.
 I expect students in this class to have a basic working knowledge of HTML, CSS, and publishing to RIT's web hosting environment (banjo.rit.edu).
 As this course involves a significant amount of coding, you should also feel confident in your programming skills.